 Tarifa, located at the southern end of Spain’s Costa de la Luz, is the meeting point of the Mediterranean Sea and the Atlantic Ocean.

-Morocco is almost within touching distance and, for many people, Tarifa is simply the stopping off point for a trip to Tangier but, trust me, it’s worth spending a little more time here.
+Morocco is almost within touching distance and, for many people, Tarifa is simply the stopping off point for a trip to Tangier whether that’s for a day trip or for a little longer.
+Trust me, though, it’s worth spending a little more time here.

 The beaches here are the big draw but be warned, Tarifa is Europe’s windiest city which means that, even in summer, you’re likely to feel as though you’re being sandblasted whenever you go anywhere near the beach.